 MP for Upper Bann

-Carla Lockhart is the Democratic Unionist Party MP for Upper Bann, elected in 2019.
-In Parliament she has served on the Northern Ireland Affairs Committee (2022–2024) and contributed to committees linked to the British Sign Language Bill (2022) and the Marriage and Civil Partnership (Minimum Age) Bill (2022), including involvement in the Local Government (Pay Accountability) Bill committee in 2024.
+Carla Lockhart is a Democratic Unionist Party MP for Upper Bann, first elected in December 2019.
+She has served on several parliamentary committees, including the Northern Ireland Affairs Committee (2022–2024), and has participated in committee work for the British Sign Language Bill and the Marriage and Civil Partnership (Minimum Age) Bill, as well as on the Local Government (Pay Accountability) Bill discussions in 2024.

 Generated 21 February 2026